Do (F)you re (C)mem ber (Dm)me?

 (D)mm.

-This page shows “Grown-up Christmas List” by Amy Grant in our color-coded kid songbook view — every note is colored by pitch (red C, orange D, yellow E, green F, blue G, purple A, pink B) and the lyrics sit directly under each note, so children can sing along while they play.
-The song is in the key of Bb at 58 BPM, a slightly more challenging arrangement — practice each phrase slowly first.
+This page shows βGrown-up Christmas Listβ by Amy Grant in our color-coded kid songbook view β every note is colored by pitch (red C, orange D, yellow E, green F, blue G, purple A, pink B) and the lyrics sit directly under each note, so children can sing along while they play.
+The song is in the key of Bb at 58 BPM, a comfortable easy-level arrangement perfect for first-time learners.